Reschivon/TI84-APCalculus-Programs/README.md

 ## Install
 Get the corresponding computer software for your calc.
 For the TI84CE it is Ti Connect Ce.
-Plug in your calculator and simply import the program.
+Plug in your calculator and simply import the *.8xp files.
 There is no crap or setup when it comes to Texas Instruments

 ## Program Descriptions
 ### EULER